NexusMutual/docs/docs/protocol/staking/staking.md

 When members stake NXM and enter into longer-term staking periods (i.e., lock periods), they receive more stake shares, which increases the share of cover fees they receive every time someone buys cover from the staking pool.

 Stake shares decrease over time as a member’s staking position approaches the end of the lock period.
-Delegating staked NXM to a staking pool fosr a 728-day staking period will provide the highest share of cover fees, given the staking shares would remain high for a year before starting to diminish as the remaining lock period decreases below 365 days.
+Delegating staked NXM to a staking pool for a 728-day staking period will provide the highest share of cover fees, given the staking shares would remain high for a year before starting to diminish as the remaining lock period decreases below 365 days.
 You can refer to the available [staking periods](/protocol/staking/#staking-periods) in the section above.

 This mechanism aligns incentives between NXM stakers, who benefit from higher staking shares for longer-term staking periods; staking pool managers, who benefit from long-term capacity that can be used to sell covers for up to 364 days; and cover buyers, who benefit from access to deep capacity for longer time periods when they decide to purchase protection.